OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 # The Power Dock

-// Brief overview on the Power Dock.
-Highlight the features such as battery management, battery recharge, mobility (completely wireless).
+[//]: # (Brief overview on the Power Dock.
+Highlight the features such as battery management, battery recharge, mobility (completely wireless).)
-// Briefly mention that the power dock is similar to but not the same as the expansion dock.
+[//]: # (Briefly mention that the power dock is similar to but not the same as the expansion dock.)

 Bring your next project on the go with the Power Dock!
 Equipped with on-board battery management, the Power Dock allows you to recharge and monitor battery levels, while providing a header to connect Onion Expansions.